Pantheon SEMPARIS Le serveur des séminaires parisiens Paris

 Lundi 24 Novembre 2025, 15:00 à LPTHE, LPTHE library SEM-LPTHE (Séminaire du LPTHE) hep-th

-Jani Kastikainen ( University of Würzburg ) TBA
+Jani Kastikainen ( University of Würzburg ) Driven inhomogeneous CFT as a theory in curved space-time

 ( Cours de l'IHES )